|

 Start your visit at Römerberg, Frankfurt’s most famous square.
 This is where you’ll find the enormous Christmas tree, wooden stalls, and half-timbered buildings that look straight out of a postcard.
 Just a few steps away is Paulsplatz, slightly calmer but equally atmospheric, where you can shop for candles, ornaments, and handmade scarves.

 If you walk toward Hauptwache and Roßmarkt, the atmosphere becomes more urban, surrounded by modern buildings, department stores, and street performers.
-I love this contrast: traditional wooden huts glowing in front of glass skyscrapers.
+I love this contrast: traditional wooden huts glowing against glass skyscrapers.
 It’s a perfect example of how Frankfurt blends old and new.

 The Best Experiences at the Frankfurt Christmas Market 2025